hercolelab/awesome-explainable-AI-narratives/README.md

 ---

-# Narrative Explainable AI with large Language Models
+# Narrative Explainable AI with Large Language Models
 We distinguish contributions that focus on tabular data, graph-structured data, image data (Section 5.3), and reinforcement-learning policies, as these modalities entail distinct representational challenges, explanation requirements, and narrative strategies.
 All these works are summarised below.